webtactics/accesspr.com.au/testimonials/charles-darwin-university.md

 ---

-Access PR has made a significant difference to CDU’s reputation and overall communications approach and strategy.
+"Access PR has made a significant difference to CDU’s reputation and overall communications approach and strategy.

-Access’s dedication, insights and ability to deliver across our communications requirements has been brilliant
+Access’s dedication, insights and ability to deliver across our communications requirements has been brilliant."